ikatanic/ivan.github.io/_posts/2019-09-14-polynomial-multiplication.md

 $$T^{-1}_{N, w}(p\prime) = \frac{1}{N} T_{N, w^{-1}}(p\prime) = \frac{1}{N} \sum\limits_{j=0}^{N-1}p\prime(w^{-j})x^j$$

-Proof will be left as an exercise to the reader :).
+The proof will be left as an exercise to the reader :).

 So basically we can use the same multipoint evaluation algorithm to do the interpolation too!

-Only thing we are missing is a value of $w$..
+The only thing we are missing is a value of $w$...

 ### Multiplication using Fast Fourier Transform (FFT)